Submitted by on

 Share this Page

-CMMC framework is a set of best practices and processes created by the United States Department of Defense (U.S. DoD) and first introduced in 2020 with major refinements in 2021.
-By 2025, any organization that works for or sells to the DoD will be required to certify compliance with the CMMC framework.
+CMMC framework is a set of best practices and processes created by the United States Department of Defense (U.S. DoD) and first introduced in 2020 The CMMC framework is a set of best practices and processes created by the United States Department of Defense (U.S. DoD), which was first introduced in 2020 and significantly refined in 2021.
+By approximately March 2025, any organization that provides products or services to the DoD will be required to certify compliance with the CMMC framework.

 The CMMC framework includes a comprehensive and scalable certification element to verify the implementation of processes and practices associated with the achievement of a cybersecurity maturity level.”